fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 and access the entry's data.

 `inmap`: shall be a scalar integer expression of  kind `int_index`.
 It is an `intent(in)` argument.
-It is the index in the inverse table to the entry of interest.
+It is the non-zero index in the inverse table to the entry of interest.

+* `inmap` will be invalid if zero, or `key` has been deleted from the map subsequent to the generation of `inmap`, or `map` has been rehashed subsequent to the generation of `inmap`.

 `other`: shall be a scalar expression of type `other_type`.
 It is an `intent(in)` argument.
 It is the data to be stored as